phunm211/SW-Associate-Architecture/README.md

 Figure 3.
 The general pipeline of a common Graphic API (OpenGL)

 For the sake of rendering a diagram into a Bitmap object to display on a screen, or saving it as a picture, it is required to use a Graphic API.
 Figure 3. illustrates the general pipeline of a common Graphic API.
-In general, we can provide information of 3D coordinates, geometries and texture materials (fragment), and then the graphic pipeline transforms these into colored 2D pixels on the screen parallel on GPU.
+In general, we can provide information of 3D coordinates, geometries and texture materials (fragment), and then the graphic pipeline transforms these into colored 2D pixels on the screen by GPU parallelly.

 ![SystemBoundary drawio](img/SystemBoundary.drawio.png)